spirali/haydi/docs/source/cnfs.rst

     >>> b0, b1 = hd.ASet(2, "b")

     >>> hd.is_isomorphic(a0, b0)  # doctest: +SKIP
-    False  # There cannot be a map containing a0 -> b0
+    False  # Map containing a0 -> b0 is not allowed

     >>> hd.is_isomorphic((a0, b1), (a1, b0))  # doctest: +SKIP
     True  # There is the bijection: a0 -> a1; a1 -> a0; b0 -> b1; b1 -> b0